 Extra Steps for a Shy Kitty

 If the new cat is shy, the introduction must be taken more slowly.
-She will need extra time to settle into her new environment, and to feel comfortable in her safe room.
+The cat will need extra time to settle into their new environment, and to feel comfortable in their safe room.
 It may be necessary to repeat the introduction and separation program several times.
 This separation time is also an excellent time for you to bond with each cat, one at a time, so that they do not over-bond to each other.

 When ready, open the door and allow the cats to interact on their own time.
 Do not force either cat to go from one space to another.